Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. On **Policy mode** select **Turn the policy on immediately** and click **Next**.

 1. On the Review and finish review the information and click **submit**.

+### Task 3 : Updating Endpoint settings

+In this task you'll configure Browser and domain restrictions to sensitive data

+1. Navigate to the Policies page and choose the Settings icon located in the top-right corner of the page.
+1. From the left menu select **Endpoint settings** and expand **browser and domain restriction to sensitive data**, under Unallowed browsers click on **+ Add or Edit Unallowed browser**, and **Google Chrome** then click on Save.

+   >**Note**  Unallowed browsers will be restricted from reaching files protected by your policies.
+When access is denied, users will receive a prompt to use Microsoft Edge, allowing interaction with the content but preventing uploads to unauthorized service domains.